superstar54/aiida-archive-inspect/README.md

 # Archive Inspect

-A app to inspect a AiiDA archive file
+An app to inspect a AiiDA archive file

 ## Installation